In this guide, we offer an overview of sativa strains of marijuana, including sativa characteristics and how sativa strains affects the body.

 Cultivated throughout recorded history, cannabis sativa is harvested for its fiber, seeds, and oil, which have been historically used for industrial, nutritional, and medicinal purposes.
-Today, cannabis sativa still grows wild throughout many humid and tropical areas of the world.
+Today, sativa cannabis strains still grow wild throughout many humid and tropical areas of the world.

-Sativa strains are known for being extremely pungent, thanks to their distinct terpene profiles, producing aromas that can range from fruity and sweet to earthy or peppery.
+Sativa strains are known for being extremely pungent, thanks to their distinct terpene profiles, producing aromas that can range from fruity, citrus, and sweet to earthy, piney, or peppery.

 Differences Between Sativa and Indica

-While weed strains can be a mix of sativa and indica genetics, there are several distinct differences between the two strains that are helpful to understand as you select one that’s right for you.
+While weed strains can be a mix of sativa and indica genetics, there are several distinct differences between indica and sativa strains that are helpful to understand as you select one that’s right for you.

 Reaching heights of up to 20 feet when grown outside, sativa plants are taller than indica strains.
 Their branches are spread out and grow upwards, while their palmately-arranged leaves are long and narrow.
 Unlike in indica strains where the plant’s flowers cluster around the nodes, in sativa strains, the plant’s flowers begin at its nodes and expand along the length of the stem.